Program proposal & design

-The call for proposals is generally circulated from Study Abroad through departments on campus in February each year.
+The call for proposals is generally circulated from Study Abroad through departments on campus in April each year.
 If you wish to submit a proposal, they are due in June.
 The call will provide a specific deadline.
 Contact your dean for more details.
-Please submit them to email@example.com.

 The original documents of your proposal will need to be reviewed and signed by the department head(s), associate dean(s), and/or dean(s) (whoever is responsible for approving courses as well as the program proposal).
 This is to ensure that the departments are fully aware of your program and its budget, avoiding any surprises during the planning and implementation process.